-Randy was born and raised in Seoul, Korea as well as Victoria B.C., Canada.
+Sihyun was born and raised in Seoul, Korea as well as Victoria B.C., Canada.
 Like many of her students, she is a product of the international schooling system.
 She holds a B.M. in music education from New York University and M.M. in music education from Boston University, and is currently pursuing PhD.

-Prior to BCIS, Randy spent the last several years teaching general music, secondary band, choir, directing musicals and hosting band conferences at inner-city schools of Manhattan and another international school in Korea.
-As a former international school student, Randy understands the environment and the expectations of such schools.
+Prior to BCIS, Sihyun spent the last several years teaching general music, secondary band, choir, directing musicals and hosting band conferences at inner-city schools of Manhattan and at international schools.
+As a former international school student, Sihyun is comfortable with the environment and the expectations of such schools.

-In her free time, Randy enjoys traveling, trying out new restaurants, as well as going on a hunt for a good cup of coffee.
+In her free time, Sihyun enjoys traveling, cross stitching, trying out new restaurants, as well as going on a hunt for a good cup of coffee.